Skip to main content

 Americares initially began operating four medical clinics in Colombia then opened six more in response to the ever-growing humanitarian emergency in Venezuela.
 Operated in coordination with the Colombian Ministry of Health and Social Protection, and initially made possible with the generous support of the United States Agency for International Development’s (USAID) Bureau for Humanitarian Assistance (BHA), Americares health centers and mobile clinics in Colombia are now fully funded by the U.S. Department of State’s Bureau of Population, Refugees and Migration (PRM).
 Americares health centers and mobile clinics will be funded by PRM through September 2024.

 Americares has hired and trained community health workers in seven departments, with logistical support from local community leaders, to promote educational messages for self-care in community settings and to connect people in remote areas with Americares’ clinical services.
-To date, Americares community health workers in Colombia have carried out more than 5,790 educational activities in all seven clinics and have seen more than 81,300 attendees.
+To date, Americares community health workers in Colombia have carried out more tan 5,800 of educational activities and have seen more than 82,000 attendees.

 The Americares health centers and mobile clinics provide quality primary care, including medical exams, mental health services, medication and health education workshops at no cost for Venezuelan families, migrants arriving from other countries and host communities.
-By providing primary care, the Americares clinics in Colombia are helping to alleviate the strain placed on the Colombian health system due to the influx of migrants.
-Click on the arrow to see how the mobile health clinics are reaching indigenous populations that do not have easy access to the regular clinics.
+Click on the arrow to see how the mobile health clinics have reached indigenous populations that do not have easy access to the regular clinics.

 Health worker at Colombia clinic in Arauca teaches young man how to wash hands properly